 Nations and empires actually do have "life cycles."
 This has been studied by many historians throughout the years and they all have come to about the same conclusion: a lifetime of about two centuries.
 And they all seem to go through the same life cycle: "from bondage to spiritual faith; from spiritual faith to great courage; from courage to liberty; from liberty to abundance; from abundance to complacency; from complacency to apathy; from apathy to dependency; from dependence back again into bondage (Alexander Tyler, 1750)."

-Where are we in this cycle?
+in this cycle?
 We, too, have gone from bondage to spiritual faith; from faith to great courage which established our precious liberty, which, in turn, has given us unprecedented abundance that has made us the envy of the world.
 That abundance, however, has led to complacency and apathy.
 (If you ask the average person, What is the biggest problem in America?
 Is it ignorance or is it apathy?
 They will probably respond, "I don't know; and I don't care!")

 This apathy will ultimately lead to dependency and then return us to the very bondage that this nation was founded to deliver us from.
 Robert Bork was right when he said that, "The only hope for America is a grass roots revival."
 Is America ripe for judgment?
 Billy Graham quipped many years ago, "If God doesn't judge America He will have to apologize to Sodom and Gomorrah!"
 Thomas Jefferson summed it up well: "I tremble for my country when I reflect that God is just; and that His justice cannot sleep forever."